Pediatric heart surgery

-In the intensive care unit after surgery, pediatric critical care/cardiac intensive care specialists (intensivists) care for children in our Pediatric Intensive Care Unit (PICU).
+In the intensive care unit after surgery, board-certified pediatric critical care/cardiac intensive care specialists (intensivists) care for children in our Cardiac Intensive Care Unit (CICU).
 These experts have the skills to manage heart medications, vital sign monitoring, and other vital aspects of care after complex surgery.
 For the most extreme cases, we offer a number of mechanical heart support options for patients while they recover or wait for heart transplant.

 At the Herma Heart Center, we recognize that care prior to and following surgery dramatically affects outcomes.
 So we leave nothing to chance.
 About half of heart defects surface in tests before a baby is born, offering opportunities to plan the best care surrounding a baby’s arrival.
 Based on our experience and research, Children’s Hospital offers patients and families resources such as the following:

 - Our Fetal Heart Program, in which cardiologists specializing in the pre-birth care of infants work with parents and surgeons to diagnose problems and plan post-delivery care.

 - Froedtert & The Medical College of Wisconsin's Birth Center, located inside Children's Hospital, allows mothers to deliver their babies with a neonatal operating room close by.
 Research shows that outcomes improve when we reduce the time in getting fragile newborns into surgery.